Lawsuit Settlement Funding Rates

 Preferred Settlement Funding Rates

 There are many companies willing to advance cash on the potential proceeds of a lawsuit.
-However, Fair Rate Funding provides settlement funding to clients at lower “preferred” rates than other companies in our industry.
+However, Fair Rate Funding provides settlement funding to clients at lower “preferred” lawsuit loan rates than other companies in our industry.

 Some of our competitors charge outrageous fees which can range from 3.50% to 4.99% compounded monthly.
 These large fees sometimes halt settlement negotiations or prohibit a settlement altogether.